st3v3nmw/obsidian-spaced-repetition/README.md

-# Concepts Review Obsidian Plugin
+# Obsidian Spaced Repetition Plugin

 Fight the forgetting curve & note aging by reviewing notes using spaced repetition on Obsidian.md